-- All structural deck slabs must be concrete.
-Developer shall minimize the number of deck joints wherever possible.
+- 37 All structural deck slabs must be concrete.
+Developer shall minimize the number of deck joints - 38 wherever possible.
 Aluminum, finger, or sliding plate bridge joints must not be used.
-The bridge deck designs must: - 40 A. Be controlled by Service Limit State I; - 41 B. Be considered elastic for bridge deck behavior; - 42 C. Be designed by the working stress method; - D. Have allowable tensile stress in reinforcing steel, fs, be limited to 24 ksi; and
+The bridge - 39 deck designs must: - 40 A. Be controlled by Service Limit State I; - 41 B. Be considered elastic for bridge deck behavior; - 42 C. Be designed by the working stress method; - D. Have allowable tensile stress in reinforcing steel, fs, be limited to 24 ksi; and the effective span length specified in the AASHTO LRFD Article 9.7.2.3 t = Minimum thickness of deck slab

-1 E. Have a minimum clear cover for reinforcing steel in new deck slabs of 2.5-inches for top 2 reinforcement and 1-inch for the bottom reinforcement for corrosion protection.

-3 New bridge deck thicknesses must be designed in 0.5-inch increments with the minimum 4 thicknesses shown in Table 455-3.
+- 1 E. Have a minimum clear cover for reinforcing steel in new deck slabs of 2.5-inches for top 2 reinforcement and 1-inch for the bottom reinforcement for corrosion protection. - 3 New bridge deck thicknesses must be designed in 0.5-inch increments with the minimum 4 thicknesses shown in Table 455-3.
 Effective span lengths greater than 13 feet is not be allowed.

-Table 455-3 Minimum Bridge Deck Thickness S (feet) ≤7 7< and ≤8.5 8.5< and ≤10 10< and ≤11.5 11.5< and ≤13 t (inches) t (inches) 8.0 8.5 9.0 9.5 10.0 Where: S = the effective span length specified in the AASHTO LRFD Article 9.7.2.3 t = Minimum thickness of deck slab
+Table 455-3 Minimum Bridge Deck Thickness S (feet) ≤7 7< and ≤8.5 8.5< and ≤10 10< and ≤11.5 11.5< and ≤13 t (inches) 8.0 8.5 9.0 9.5 10.0 Where: S = the effective span length specified in the AASHTO LRFD Article 9.7.2.3

-5 Sidewalks on bridges must be in compliance with ADA standards.
-The minimum width of 6 useable sidewalk on bridges must be 6'-0".
+Sidewalks on bridges must be in compliance with ADA standards.
+The minimum width of 5 useable sidewalk on bridges must be 6'-0".
+6

-7 455.3.3 Pedestrian Bridges
+455.3.3 Pedestrian Bridges

-8 Developer shall design pedestrian bridges in accordance with AASHTO LRFD Guide 9 Specifications for the Design of Pedestrian Bridges.

-10 455.3.4 Retaining Walls and Wingwalls

-- 11 Developer shall provide 42-inch metal hand rail on top of retaining walls of 48 inches in height or 12 greater, except when protected by barrier wall against the top of retaining wall. - Mechanically stabilized earth (MSE) walls must not be used to support abutment foundations on the Project.

-15 455.3.5 Noise Walls

-- Developer shall design noise walls at the locations as determined by Developer in accordance with Section DR 420 of the TPs. - 18 Noise walls must be designed in accordance with AASHTO LRFD Bridge Design Specifications. - For noise walls supported on retaining walls (i.e., combination walls), strength and serviceability requirements must apply per AASHTO LRFD Bridge Design Specifications for load conditions - 21 that include wind loads. - 22 Fire hose access holes must be provided at noise walls at approved locations.
-Covers must be - 23 placed on each of the fire hose access holes.
-Developer shall coordinate with the local fire - departments adjacent to the Project to obtain design requirements and approval for locations - 25 and cover type. - Noise walls adjacent to landscaped areas where failure due to vehicular collision does not result in adjacent property damage or debris impact to travel ways; do not require designs to accommodate collision forces. - Noise walls located on bridges and adjacent to traffic hazards must be designed to not allow a catastrophic failure due to vehicle impact load and must limit the risk of falling debris resulting - 31 from vehicle impact.
-Noise walls on the bridges must be placed behind bridge barrier. - 32 Masonry walls shall be designed to prevent water seepage into the wall system.
+- 8 Developer shall design pedestrian bridges in accordance with AASHTO LRFD Guide Specifications for the Design of Pedestrian Bridges- and City of Phoenix standards and 9 10 quidelines.
+The minimum vertical clearance on the bridge must be 10"-0" and the minimum horizontal clearance on the bridge must be 10'-0".
+11 - 455.3.4 Retaining Walls and Wingwalls 12 - 13 Developer shall provide 42-inch metal hand rail on top of retaining walls of 48 inches in height or 14 greater, except when protected by barrier wall against the top of retaining wall. - 15 Mechanically stabilized earth (MSE) walls must not be used to support abutment foundations on 16 the Project. - 17 455.3.5 Noise Walls - 18 Developer shall design noise walls at the locations as determined by Developer in accordance 19 with Section DR 420 of the TPs. - 20 Noise walls must be designed in accordance with AASHTO LRFD Bridge Design Specifications. - 21 For noise walls supported on retaining walls (i.e., combination walls), strength and serviceability - requirements must apply per AASHTO LRFD Bridge Design Specifications for load conditions 22 - that include wind loads.
+23 - 24 Fire hose access holes must be provided at noise walls at approved locations.
+Covers must be - 25 placed on each of the fire hose access holes.
+Developer shall coordinate with the local fire - 26 departments adjacent to the Project to obtain design requirements and approval for locations - 27 and cover type. - 28 Noise walls adjacent to landscaped areas where failure due to vehicular collision does not result - in adjacent property damage or debris impact to travel ways; do not require designs to 29 - 30 accommodate collision forces. - 31 Noise walls located on bridges and adjacent to traffic hazards must be designed to not allow a - 32 catastrophic failure due to vehicle impact load and must limit the risk of falling debris resulting - 33 from vehicle impact.
+Noise walls on the bridges must be placed behind bridge barrier. - 34 Masonry walls shall be designed to prevent water seepage into the wall system.